-- 5.3.270 Where an application is made on behalf of a club or society, firms should make appropriate distinction between those that serve a limited social or regional purpose and those where the activities and connections are more sophisticated, or are geographically based and/or with financial links to other countries. - 5.3.271 For the vast majority of clubs and societies, either there will be no individual who is a beneficial owner within the meaning of the ML Regulations, or at most a class of persons who stand to benefit from the club or society's objects must be identified.
+5.3.286 For the vast majority of clubs and societies, either there will be no individual who is a beneficial owner within the meaning of the ML Regulations, or at most a class of persons who stand to benefit from the club or society's objects must be identified.
 These persons will be self-evident from a review of the club or society's objects in its constitution.

-- 5.3.272 For many clubs and societies, the money laundering or terrorist financing risk will be low.
-The following information should be obtained about the customer:

-- Full name of the club/society

-- ► Legal status of the club/society

-- Purpose of the club/society

-- Names of all officers

-- 5.3.273 The firm should verify the identities of the officers who have authority to operate an account or to give the firm instructions concerning the use or transfer of funds or assets.

-- 5.3.274 Firms should take appropriate steps to be reasonably satisfied that the

-person the firm is dealing with is properly authorised by the customer.

-5.3.275 Some consideration should be given as to whether documents relied upon are forged.
+- 5.3.287 For many clubs and societies, the money laundering or terrorist financing risk will be low.
+The following information should be obtained about the customer: - ➢ Full name of the club/society - Legal status of the club/society - Purpose of the club/society - Names of all officers - 5.3.288 The firm should verify the identities of the officers who have authority to operate an account or to give the firm instructions concerning the use or transfer of funds or assets. - 5.3.289 Firms should take appropriate steps to be reasonably satisfied that the person the firm is dealing with is properly authorised by the customer. - 5.3.290 Some consideration should be given as to whether documents relied upon are forged.
 In addition, if they are in a foreign language, appropriate steps should be taken to be reasonably satisfied that the documents in fact provide evidence of the customer's identity.

-- 5.3.276 Where the money laundering or terrorist financing risk is considered to be at its lowest, the firm may be able to use the source of funds as evidence of the customer's identity.
-The guidance in paragraphs 5.3.92 to 5.3.96 should be followed.
-This does not obviate the need to verify the identity of beneficial owners, where these exist. - 5.3.277 The firm's risk assessment may lead it to conclude that the money laundering or terrorist financing risk is higher, and that it should require additional information on the purpose, funding and beneficiaries of the club or society. - 5.3.278 Following its assessment of the money laundering or terrorist financing risk presented by the club/society, the firm may decide to verify the identities of additional officers, and/or institute additional transaction monitoring arrangements (see section 5.7).
+- 5.3.291 Where the money laundering or terrorist financing risk is considered to be at its lowest, the firm may be able to use the source of funds as evidence of the customer's identity.
+The guidance in paragraphs 5.3.102 to 5.3.106 should be followed.
+This does not obviate the need to verify the identity of beneficial owners, where these exist. - 5.3.292 The firm's risk assessment may lead it to conclude that the money laundering or terrorist financing risk is higher, and that it should require additional information on the purpose, funding and beneficiaries of the club or society. - 5.3.293 Following its assessment of the money laundering or terrorist financing risk presented by the club/society, the firm may decide to verify the identities of additional officers, and/or institute additional transaction monitoring arrangements (see section 5.7).